Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Materials and Methods

 \begin{enumerate} \item \textit{ISIC 2017 Challenge}~{\normalfont\cite{codella2017skin}}, the official challenge dataset, with 2,000 dermoscopic images (374 melanomas, 254 seborrheic keratoses, and 1,372 benign nevi). \item \textit{ISIC Archive}, with over 13,000 dermoscopic images. \item \textit{Dermofit Image Library}~{\normalfont\cite{ballerini2013color}}, with 1,300 clinical images (76 melanomas, 257 seborrheic keratoses). \item \textit{PH2 Dataset}~{\normalfont\cite{mendoncca2013ph}}, with 200 dermoscopic images (40 melanomas). \item \textit{EDRA Interactive Atlas of Dermoscopy}~{\normalfont\cite{argenziano2002dermoscopy}}, with 1,000+ clinical cases (270 melanomas, 49 seborrheic keratoses), each with at least two images (dermoscopic, and close-up clinical). \end{enumerate}

-\changed{We used essentially the same data sources we employed during the ISIC 2017 challenge, except for the no longer available dataset created by the Department of Medical Informatics, RWTH Aachen University (cited in our report~\cite{menegola2017recod} as ``IRMA Dataset'').} Even with that exclusion, the new dataset grew, due to a more careful matching of diagnostics among the sources (instead of dropping the doubtful cases).
+We used essentially the same data sources we employed during the ISIC 2017 challenge, except for the no longer available dataset created by the Department of Medical Informatics, RWTH Aachen University (cited in our report~\cite{menegola2017recod} as ``IRMA Dataset'').
+Even with that exclusion, the new dataset grew, due to better matching diagnostics among the sources (instead of dropping the doubtful cases).

 Besides that matching, which we performed with a thesaurus of the terms used in the different datasets, we also annotated images by case, by aliases (same image with different names), and by near-duplicates (two almost-copies of the same lesion).
 When creating the train and test sets, we barred any cases, aliases, or near-duplicates from splitting across sets.